PLhery/unfollowNinja/readme.md

 SENTRY_DSN=
 SENTRY_DSN_API=

-# When this twitter user is logged in, it has access to /admin debug enpoints
+# When this twitter user is logged in, it has access to the /admin/user/[username] debug enpoint
 ADMIN_USERID=
 ```